The courses in this section are working towards the requirements for a baccalaureate degree at St. Mary’s University

-This Transfer Advising Guide provides 70 college-level hours of which 57 will transfer and apply as EDUC 1300, MATH 1414, MATH 2412, 1 SCH FL 1411, 1 SCH of FL 1412 will transfer, but will NOT be applicable towards the St. Mary’s University baccalaureate degree in Engineering Science.
+This Transfer Advising Guide provides 60 college-level hours of which 50 will transfer and apply as MATH 1414, MATH 2412, 1 SCH of FL 1411 and 1 SCH of FL 1412 will transfer but will NOT be applicable towards the St. Mary’s University baccalaureate degree in Engineering Science.

 Note: St. Mary’s University requires that all transfer courses must be completed with a grade of “C” or better.

-*Students may still take the following St. Mary’s University degree required courses for ALL concentrations:
+Students may still take the following St. Mary’s University degree required course for Chemistry Concentration only:

-*Students may still take the following St. Mary’s University degree required course for the following 3 concentrations (Chemistry, Environmental Science and Mathematics):
+Students may still take the following St. Mary’s University degree required course for Environmental Science Concentration only:

-*Students may still take the following St. Mary’s University degree required courses for Pre-Medical Concentration:
+Students may still take the following St. Mary’s University degree required courses for Mathematics Concentration only:

-*Students may still take the following St. Mary’s University degree required courses for Environmental Science Concentration:
+Students may still take the following St. Mary’s University degree required course for Pre-Med Concentration only:

 Note: For the Alamo Colleges District this transfer advising guide is NOT core complete and NOT degree complete.